pkt-cash/ns-projects/projects/2020_11_14-pkt-community.md

 **NOTE**: All creative results of the project will be licensed under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.

-## Success criteria

-These success criteria are based on the theory that there are many people in the world who *do* feel disenfranchised by monopoly ISPs and that those people would be excited about the project, and mesh networking overall, but they are currently unaware of it.

-* Completion of all assets
-* S_CHAT: 10x growth in number of people registered on pkt.chat - currently 47
-* S_VISITORS: 10x growth in number of people visiting pkt.cash - currently 70/day
-* S_MINING: 10x growth in number of people mining PKT - currently 150

 ## Milestones

 ### Milestone 0 (Kickoff)